top of page

 logo2.jpg

 I am trained in a number of psychotherapies and use an integrated mind-body approach especially to trauma recovery.
+For trauma-focused therapy I use Internal Family Systems, EMDR, Bodyspotting and Body/Somatic Psychotherapy.

 Acceptance & Commitment Therapy & Mindfulness: Commiting to your values-based goals while noticing, without judgement, any thoughts and feelings which might be hampering your life and learning how to 'defuse' unhelpful thoughts/feelings.
 Focusing, as well, on our strengths (often akin to our values) and adding self-compassion puts us in a positive mindset for change.
 In mindfulness practices we use our "noticing brain", the medial pre-frontal cortex, to observe/witness what is happening inside ourselves to create a bit of inner distance in order to become aware of patterns of troublesome thoughts, feelings, and body sensations.
 A mindfulness practice of only 17 minutes a day especially when observing what is happening inside ourselves (what is called "interospection") has proven to reduce anxiety, rumination, low mood and increase focus and concentration.